jefmathiot/electric_sheep/README.md

 end
 ```

-If you omit to mention the `host` property of the resource, Electric Sheep will assume it is on
+If you omit to mention the `host` property of the resource, the program will
-the localhost.
+assume the resource is based on the localhost.

 ### Shells & Commands

 Shells allow you to execute sequences of commands locally or on remote hosts.
-Commands are unaware
-of whether they execute on a remote host or on the local host.
-Their role is to consume the
+Commands are unaware of whether they execute on a remote host or on the
-provided resource in its last known state (e.g. a database) and manipulate it.
-Each command will
+localhost.
+Their role is to consume the provided resource in its last known
+state (e.g. a database) and transform it.
+Each command will output the resource
-provide the resource in its new state (e.g. a database dump file) so that subsequent commands or
+in its new state (e.g. a database dump file) so that subsequent commands or
-transport can transform it again.
+transports can transform it again.

-The `remotely` method wraps commands inside an SSH session whereas the `locally` method
+The `remotely` method wraps commands inside an SSH session whereas the
-executes them on the localhost.
+`locally` method executes them on the localhost.

 ```ruby
 project "myapp-database-backup", description: "Database Full Backup" do